The Keyword Scout tool is a “Reverse ASIN” tool, meaning you can find the keywords that any ASIN is using and ranking for.

 Note, each column has two fields in the header, Minimum and Maximum (plus "containing" fields under the Keyword header).
 These can be used to constrain / filter the list.

-For example, putting "1,000" in the Minimum field for Keyword Rank, and "2,000" in the Maximum, would constrain the list to keywords that fall within that range.
+For example, putting "1,000" in the Minimum field for Search Frequency Rank, and "2,000" in the Maximum, would constrain the list to keywords that fall within that range.

 First ASIN Position: This is where that product (the first ASIN in the search bar) shows up on an Amazon search for that keyword.
 For example, if the Position is "1", that means that ASIN shows up as the 1st organic search result for that keyword.